0x31415/NicolasLepetit/README.md

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=NicolasLepetit&layout=compact)

+- 🔭 I’m currently working on Vision Based Navigation systems & Deep learning
+- ⚡ Fun fact: I own more bike than there is day in the week!

 <!--
 **NicolasLepetit/NicolasLepetit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.